vjbollavarapu/tidygen/docs/SALES_MODULE.md

 ## License

-This module is part of the iNEAT ERP platform and follows the same licensing terms as the main project.
+This module is part of the TidyGen ERP platform and follows the same licensing terms as the main project.